rhmodding/Tickompiler/docs/engines.rst

 Bouncy Road (4)
 ---------------

-Bouncy Road groups ``0x100`` series operations into macros.
+Bouncy Road groups ``0x100`` series operations into subs.
 It is necessary to do so, since only one ball can be managed per Tickflow thread.

 0x100 - Spawn/Bounce Ball